rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 ![A video of Swift Break running on Playdate hardware mirrored to a Mac.](/assets/images/2024-02-27-byte-sized-swift-tiny-games-playdate/playdate-mirror-video-swiftbreak.mp4){: style="border-radius: 15px;"}

-## Conclusion
+## Wrapping Up

-Thanks for joining me on this journey; from refining the Swift Playdate API to tackling complex issues involving calling conventions, CPU configurations, and memory layout disparities, the endeavor was both challenging and rewarding.
+Thanks for diving into the bring-up journey with me.
+From refining the Swift Playdate API to tackling issues involving calling conventions, CPU configurations, and memory layout disparities, there was no shortage of challenges.

-Now, with the obstacles addressed, creating a game with Swift on the Playdate is a streamlined process.
-All the code examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying "Getting Started" documentation.
-Run `make` and let Swift shine with a development experience that is not only expressive but also performant.
+However, with the issues now resolved, creating a game in Swift for the Playdate is a streamlined process.
+Just run `make` and enjoy a development experience with Swift that is both expressive _and_ performant.

+You can find all the code examples mentioned in this post in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying "Getting Started" documentation.

 I hope this post encourages you to explore the possibilities of using Swift in unconventional environments.
 Feel free to reach out with your experiences, questions, or game ideas on the [Swift Forums](https://forums.swift.org)!